gmx-io/gmx-synthetics/README.md

 ## Limit Swaps

-This is for passive swap orders that should be executed when the output amount matches the minimum output amount specified by the user.
+Passive swap orders that should be executed when the output amount matches the minimum output amount specified by the user.

 Limit swap order requests are executed using OrderHandler.executeOrder, if the order was created at block `n`, it should be executed with oracle prices after block `n`.